buwilliams/bliss-0.2/README.md

 ## Todo this week

+- bug: flattenChildren(...): Encountered two children with the same key, `1:$1`.
+Child keys must be unique; when two children share a key, only the first child will be used.
+- bug: switching projects when global_js selected, bliss-tree

 - feature: app state manager
 - feature: api manager
 - feature: creating and including components (refactor existing code)